CaioLemec/rest-api/README.md

 ## Tests

+This project is equipped with a comprehensive set of tests to ensure the reliability and functionality of its features.
+The tests are categorized into Functional Requirements (RF) and Business Rules (RN) to cover a wide range of scenarios.

-### Functional Requirements (RF)
+#### Functional Requirements (RF)

+- **User Creation:**
-- [x] The user must be able to create a new transaction;
+  - [X] The user must be able to create a new transaction.
-- [x] The user must be able to obtain a summary of their account;
+  - [X] The user must be able to obtain a summary of their account.
-- [x] The user must be able to list all transactions that have occurred;
+  - [X] The user must be able to list all transactions that have occurred.
-- [x] The user must be able to view a single transaction;
+  - [X] The user must be able to view a single transaction.

-### Business Rules (RN)
+#### Business Rules (RN)

+- **Transaction Types:**
-- [x] The transaction can be of the credit type, which will add to the total value, or debit type, which will subtract;
+  - [X] The transaction can be of credit type, which adds to the total value, or debit type, which subtracts.
+- **User Identification:**
-- [x] It should be possible to identify the user across requests;
+  - [X] It should be possible to identify the user across requests.
+- **Transaction Visibility:**
-- [x] The user can only view transactions that they have created;
+  - [X] The user can only view transactions that they have created.

+### Running Tests

+To execute the tests, follow these steps:

+1. Run the following command in your terminal:

+    ```bash
+    npm run test
+    ```

+Feel free to expand this section with more details about specific testing tools, methodologies, or additional instructions on how contributors can run and extend the test suite.

 ---